cyberluisda/vagrant-docker-swarm/swarm-examples/statefull_example.md

    vagrant ssh manager
    ```

-1. Create docker service with status
+1. Create docker service that run in worker only with status (_statefull_)

    ```bash
    docker service create \